National fraud initiative

 The use of data by the Audit Commission in a data matching exercise is carried out with statutory authority under its powers in Part 2A of the Audit Commission Act 1998.
 It does not require the consent of the individuals concerned under the Data Protection Act 1998.

-For further information on the Audit Commission's legal powers and the reasons why it matches particular information, see the Audit Commissions webpage on fair processing notice.
+For further information on the Audit Commission's legal powers and the reasons why particular information is being matched in the current exercise, see the Audit Commission's web page on 'Fair Processing Notice'.